panakino/FBPConvNet/README.md

 4. Use main.m for training.
 After training, run evaluation.m for deploy of test data set.

 *note : phantom data set (x20) is only provided.
 SNR value may be slightly different with paper (http://ieeexplore.ieee.org/document/7949028/).
+*note : these codes mainly ran on Matlab 2016a with GPU TITAN X (architecture : Maxwell)